 It’s at this point as well that you want to research what the car is worth, i.e. what is the:

 - Dealers invoice price (i.e. the price the dealer is paying to the manufacturer)

 - S.R.P (Manufacturer’s Suggested Retail Price), i.e. the price the dealership would love you to pay.

 - Incentives available, including from the manufacturer and dealer – cash rebates, 0% financing, etc.

 - What are other buyers paying in your area?

-Print off these information or have them open on your phone as you will need them later.
+Print off this information or have them open on your phone, as you will need them later.

 Related: Buying vs. Leasing a New Car

 If yes, this is where you want to look up the true value of your trade-in vehicle.